matteo-girardi/matteo-girardi.github.io/about.md

 ---
 layout: page
-title: About Me
+title: About
+description: Learn more about me
-permalink: /
+permalink: /about/
 ---

+Programming is my passion ❤️!
+What I like the most about it is that you are constantly learning new things every single day.